lawrie/blackicemx_nmigen_examples/README.md

 music4.py plays a tune.

 ### ps2_keyboard

 This needs a Digilent PS/2 keyboard Pmod connected to the bottom row of pmod5.

-When you press a key on the keyboard the scan codes are written in hex to the uart, so run `cat /dev/ttyACM0`.
+When you press a key on the keyboard the scan codes are written in hex to the uart, so run `cat $DEVICE`.

+### rotary_encoder

+This needs a quadrature rotary encoder connected to pins 21 and 22.

+Run rotary_encoder.py and see the leds change when yor turn the knob.

+### vga

+This needs the Digilent VGA Pmod in pmods 2 and 3, opposite the usb connectors.

+Run top_vgatest.py to see a pattern on the screen.
+By default 1024x768@60Hz mode is used.

+### oled

+This needs a 7-pin spi ssd1331 oled display and a Pmod or other means to connect it to pmod5.

+Run top_oled_vga.py to put a pattern on the display.

+### st7789

+This needs a 7-pin spi st7789 display and a Pmod or other means to connect it to pmod5.

+The st7789 is a 240x240 color display, as opposed to the 96x64 resolution of the sdd1331, but the prices are similar.

+Run st7789_test.py to get a pattern on the display.

+### ws2812

+Test of ws2812b leds (neopixels).

+Run ws2812_test.py to test it with a 16-led neopixel ring.

+### ping

+Test of a 3.3v HC-SR04 ultrasonic (ping) sensor.

+Run ping_test.py and press button to take a measurement.

 ### mitecpu